094459/newsletter-oss-projects/README.md

 [graphrag-toolkit](https://github.com/awslabs/graphrag-toolkit) is a Python toolkit for building GraphRAG applications.
 It provides a framework for automating the construction of a graph from unstructured data, and composing question-answering strategies that query this graph when answering user questions.
 The toolkit uses low-level LlamaIndex components – data connectors, metadata extractors, and transforms – to implement much of the graph construction process.
 By default, the toolkit uses Amazon Neptune Analytics or Amazon Neptune Database for its graph store, and Neptune Analytics or Amazon OpenSearch Serverless for its vector store, but it also provides extensibility points for adding alternative graph stores and vector stores.
 The default backend for LLMs and embedding models is Amazon Bedrock; but, as with the stores, the toolkit can be configured for other LLM and embedding model backends using LlamaIndex abstractions. (#205)

+**greengrass-agent-context-pack**

+[greengrass-agent-context-pack](https://aws-oss.beachgeek.co.uk/4ll) - this repo provides structured knowledge and step-by-step guides for AI agents to quickly set up and experiment with AWS IoT Greengrass Nucleus.
+It follows the https://agents.md specification, and will help streamline development workflows.
+Developers can boost productivity by cloning the repository and integrating it with modern generative AI tools like Amazon Q to help accelerate cloud-connected edge application development while simplifying fleet-wide deployment and management.(#216)

 **guidance-for-natural-language-queries-of-relational-databases-on-aws**

 [guidance-for-natural-language-queries-of-relational-databases-on-aws](https://github.com/aws-solutions-library-samples/guidance-for-natural-language-queries-of-relational-databases-on-aws) this AWS Solution contains a demonstration of Generative AI, specifically, the use of Natural Language Query (NLQ) to ask questions of an Amazon RDS for PostgreSQL database.
 This solution offers three architectural options for Foundation Models: 1.
 Amazon SageMaker JumpStart, 2.
 Amazon Bedrock, and 3.
 OpenAI API.
 The demonstration's web-based application, running on Amazon ECS on AWS Fargate, uses a combination of LangChain, Streamlit, Chroma, and HuggingFace SentenceTransformers.
 The application accepts natural language questions from end-users and returns natural language answers, along with the associated SQL query and Pandas DataFrame-compatible result set.(#190)

+**jupyter-deploy**

+[jupyter-deploy](https://aws-oss.beachgeek.co.uk/4ln) is a new open source command line tool that simplifies deploying Jupyter applications to various cloud providers.
+Currently AWS is the only provider, but this will be added to over time.(#216)

 **langgraph-aws-deployment**